Shattered Union

-Shattered Union is a turn-based tactics video game developed by PopTop Software and published by 2K Games in October 2005.
+Shattered Union is a turn-based tactics video game developed by PopTop Software and published by 2K in October 2005.

 Plot

+The narration of the game, including its backstory and its cutscenes, is provided by Sara Kestelman.

 In 2008, David Jefferson Adams becomes the 44th President of the United States following a disputed election and a tie vote in the Electoral College (and subsequent tie-breaker by the United States House of Representatives), becoming the most hated and unpopular president in U.S. history.

 A combination of foreign terrorist attacks and poor economic conditions contributes to civil unrest.
 As a result, rioting springs up all throughout the United States, with domestic terrorism becoming an increasing threat.
 In response, President Adams uses the Homeland Security Act and declares martial law on many areas of the country, but it is particularly concentrated on the West Coast.

 Four years later, during the 2012 United States presidential election, the Supreme Court of the United States disqualifies all the popular presidential candidates from several states, effectively handing Adams his reelection.
 The public reacts violently when incumbent Adams accepts a second term.

-During the Inauguration Ball in Washington, D.C. on the night of January 20, 2013, a low-yield tactical nuclear weapon is detonated in an apparent groundburst, presumably having been concealed there in advance.
+During the Inauguration Ball in Washington, D.C., on the night of January 20, 2013, a low-yield tactical nuclear weapon is detonated in an apparent groundburst, presumably having been concealed there in advance.
 The yield is sufficient to destroy most of the city, killing Adams, his cabinet, and most of the U.S. Congress, effectively wiping out the presidential line of succession and thrusting the already unstable United States into total chaos.

 The European Parliament meets in an emergency session, and votes to send peacekeepers to the Washington Metropolitan Area to secure international interests and protection of European citizens in the United States.
 As secessionist sentiment rises in America, the governor of California declares home rule, and California secedes from the Union on April 15, 2013.
 Texas follows a few days later, on April 17, 2013, taking neighboring states with it and re-forming the Republic of Texas.
-The Confederated States of America is reborn shortly afterwards, with other geographic regions becoming sovereign nations out of concern for survival.
+The Confederated States of America is reborn shortly afterwards, declaring independence, as does the Pacific Northwest following attempts by Californian militias to march into Oregon.
+At some point Hawaii also becomes independent.
+The Great Plains are the last to breakaway, leaving the remainder of the original government operating as a loose confederation in New England.
 By 2014, all hopes for a peaceful resolution are gone, and the Second American Civil War begins.